prys0000/congressional-portal-project/workflows/Face_Recognition_Package/Face_Recog_README.md

 ## Face_Recognition Package

-This folder contains the entire downloadable package to aid in creating a working model to detect and identify political figures from older collections (not found in many modern models).
-This current dataset is a combination of manually selected images from the Carl Albert Center Collection and [Congressional Bioguide](http://bioguide.congress.gov/biosearch/biosearch.asp).
+This folder contains the entire downloadable package to help create a working model to detect and identify political figures from older collections (not found in many modern models).
+This current dataset combines manually selected images from the Carl Albert Center Collection and [Congressional Bioguide](http://bioguide.congress.gov/biosearch/biosearch.asp).

-* **Option one:** download our basic training images (Oklahoma focused) &nbsp;
+* **Option one:** Download our basic training images (Oklahoma-focused) &nbsp;

+* **Employ ${\color{purple}lucille.py}$:** Use this option to test our library and get familiar with annotating and creating a starting place.
+The **script ${\color{purple}lucille.py}$** processes a folder containing subfolders of identified face images, generates face encodings for each image, and saves these encodings to a .pkl file.
+&nbsp;
+    * Loads images from a specified directory and its subdirectories
+    * Uses the face_recognition library to generate face encodings for each image.
+    * Labels each encoding based on the name of the subdirectory containing the image.
+    * Stores the labeled encodings in a dictionary.
+    * Serializes the dictionary of encodings and saves it to a file for later use in face recognition tasks.
+ &nbsp;
+* **Next run ${\color{blue}leon.py}$:** This **script ${\color{blue}leon.py}$** performs face recognition on a set of images with unidentified people, using precomputed face encodings of identified people.
+The results are saved to an Excel file.
+&nbsp;
+    * First, the script loads the precomputed face encodings from a pickle file.
+    * Flattens the dictionary of face encodings into two lists: one for the encodings and one for the corresponding labels.
+    * Specifies the path to the folder containing images with unidentified people.
+    * Loops through each file in the unidentified_faces_folder.
+    * Loads the image and detects faces and their encodings.
+    * Compares each face encoding with known face encodings.
+    * If a match is found within the tolerance level, assigns the corresponding label.
+Otherwise, assigns "Unknown".
+    * Calculates face distances and determines the best match.
+    * Converts the results dictionary to a DataFrame.
+    * Saves the DataFrame to an Excel file.

+&nbsp;
+&nbsp;
 * **Option two:** Create your own directory by:
 &nbsp;